By Barnaby Davies

 From Dambatenne there is a choice of a public bus back to Haputale, or a bus laid on for the factory workers.
 Both are attractive options, full of interesting people able to speak English, but today I’d rather walk the remaining five miles.
 First, though, I need a revivifying cup of tea.

 In the café across the road – in a collection of houses built as workers’ quarters – I place my order.
-When brought over, the tea has body, but no discernible flavor; this is low-grade tea.
+When brought over, the tea has the body, but no discernible flavor; this is low-grade tea.

 Real flavor comes from tea grown at high altitudes, tea that has been packaged and shipped to my local supermarket in England.
 It seems my perfect cup of tea may well be the one I drink when arriving home from the airport.

 Barnaby Davies has written for Trucking Magazine (print), bootsnall (online) and theexpeditioner (online).
 As well as writing articles, 2010 will see him touring Europe as crew for Metallica, AC/DC and U2.
-He is happiest barefoot and as far from a television as possible.
+He is happiest barefoot and as far from television as possible.